 Parents Role in Developing a Child’s Emotional Intelligence

 The books at Everfield Press model positive ways to manage feelings.
+At this time we are publishing a book entitled Homeschooling in Times of Covid-19 (available on Amazon now in kindle format )because we believe it is emotionally the best option for some parents now.
 They help children cope with the world through a strong development of one’s emotional inner life.
 When a child can cope with feelings of Fear, Anger, Love, Sadness, Happiness, Annoyance, boredom, and amazement, they become strong citizens of the world who learn to trust and accept the world around themselves and especially trust their inner compass.
 The inner light of each of us is what guides us to do the right thing at times when the outside world can be confusing.
 Taking time to work with the way we feel inside empowers all of us to cope with our world.
 Sometimes it is hard to figure out exactly what is going on with your child on a day to day basis.
-Having a regular reading time together with books that explore the inner workings of our feelings
+Having a regular reading time together with books that explore the inner workings of our feelings.

 Most parents want to be perfect parents.
 There is not one parent who is perfect.
 The role parents play in their child’s emotional intelligence is paramount.
 Children see their parents as models for coping with the world.
 While parents are busy parenting, it is so easy to forget about that role.
 It is people like Fred Rogers who reminds parents to slow down and remember what is important for children in their emotional development.
 The world will continue to spin, but the dance we make upon it depends on the rhythm and the beat of the music we play around us.
 It is parents who set the tone and decide upon what music a child will listen to in their early years.
 Being a parent has not made me an expert.
 It has humbled me.
 It has humbled me because I know each day is a new day, and my child is a human being with her own experience of the world that I must learn how to instill confidence, patience, appreciation, love, respect, generosity, praise, honesty, security, justice, and the value of friendship.
 Showing my child that I believe in these positive qualities by what I say and do is the best way to get them to absorb them.